dusty-nv/jetson-inference/docs/pytorch-plants.md

 * <a href="https://nvidia.box.com/s/dslt9b0hqq7u71o6mzvy07w0onn0tw66">https://nvidia.box.com/s/dslt9b0hqq7u71o6mzvy07w0onn0tw66</a>

-Note that the models are saved under `jetson-inference/python/training/imagenet/plants/`, including the latest checkpoint and the best-performing model.
+Note that the models are saved under `jetson-inference/python/training/imagenet/plants/`, including a checkpoint from the latest epoch and the best-performing model that has the highest classification accuracy.
 You can change the directory that the models are saved to by altering the `--model-dir` flag.

 ## Converting the Model to ONNX